basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 Save this as `compose.yaml` next to the Dockerfile.
 It points Diction's gateway at Agent CLI's transcription port.
-`WHISPER_TTL` keeps the model loaded for a day after the last request, so dictation does not wait for a reload:
+`WHISPER_TTL` raises the idle timeout from the default five minutes to a day, so dictation rarely waits for a reload:

 ```yaml
 services: